Understanding Form I-9: A Guide for Employers and Employees

 Section 2 (Employer’s Responsibility)

 The employer must complete Section 2 within three business days of the employee’s first day of work.
-The employer should:
+In addition, The employer should:

 • Examine the employee’s documents to confirm their authenticity and completeness.